ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 When a new Azure AD tenant is created it is assigned a default domain name.
 This domain is internet routable and aligns to “{tenant name}.onmicrosoft.com”.
 A second internet routable domain name is also provisioned if Exchange Online is activated within the tenant.
 The second internet routable domain aligns to “{tenant name}.mail.onmicrosoft.com”.

-#### Design Considerations

 On-premises domains can also be registered to the tenant to be used by Azure and Exchange Online.
 These domains can then be used for receiving email and/or be utilised as the User Principal Name (UPN).

-#### Design Decisions

-The tables below describe the Domain design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.

-##### Additional Domain Design Decisions for hybrid implementations
+Table 28 Additional Domain Design Decisions for hybrid implementations

 Decision Point | Design Decision | Justification
 --- | --- | ---